Bombing of Plaza de Mayo

-The Bombing of Plaza de Mayo was a massacre that took place in Buenos Aires, Argentina, on 16 June 1955.
-Thirty aircraft from the Argentine Navy and Air Force strafed Plaza de Mayo in the largest aerial bombing ever on the Argentine mainland.
-The attack targeted the adjacent Casa Rosada, the official seat of government, while a large crowd of protestors gathered to demonstrate support for President Juan Perón.
+On 16 June 1955, 30 aircraft from the Argentine Navy and Air Force bombed and strafed Plaza de Mayo, the main square of the Argentine capital Buenos Aires.
+The attack targeted the adjacent Casa Rosada, the seat of government, while a large crowd demonstrated in support of the president, Juan Perón.
 The strike took place during a day of official public demonstrations to condemn the burning of a national flag allegedly carried out by detractors of Perón during the recent Corpus Christi procession.
-The military reacted as a result of growing tension between President Juan Perón and his actions against the Roman Catholic Church.
+The military reacted as a result of growing tension between Perón and his actions against the Roman Catholic Church.
 The action was to be the first step in an eventually aborted coup d'état.
-The number of identified bodies was put at 308, including six children; an unknown number of victims could not be identified.
+The number of identified bodies was put at 308, including six children, making it according to some sources the deadliest terrorist attack in Argentine history.
+Some victims could not be identified.

-The disregard for civilian lives and the violence with which the act was carried out has prompted comparisons with the wave of state terrorism during the dictatorship of 1976-1983.
+The heavy loss of civilian lives and the violence with which the act was carried out has prompted comparisons with the wave of state terrorism during the dictatorship of 1976–1983.

 Background

-After his victory in the 1946 Argentine general election, President Perón had enacted many reformative policies that considerably changed Argentina, including embracing industrialisation, nationalising railroads, financing public works, and instituting material benefits for labour, such as higher wages.
+After his victory in the 1946 Argentine general election, President Perón had enacted many reformative policies that considerably changed Argentina, including embracing industrialization, nationalizing railroads, financing public works, and instituting material benefits for labor, such as higher wages.
 By 1955, he had spent nine years in power.
-His first term was marked by isolationism, with an emphasis on Argentinian self-sufficiency.
+His first term was marked by isolationism, with an emphasis on Argentine self-sufficiency.
 Increased fiscal spending caused a drop in cash holdings and foreign earnings.
-His second term was plagued by problems such as increasing inflation, economic stalling, and labour strikes, primarily for higher wages.
+Problems during his second tenure included rising inflation, a stagnant economy, and labor strikes, mostly in support of higher wages.
 His leadership style also drew heavy criticism from academics, clerics, and other elements of the international community for embracing censorship and cracking down on freedom of expression.
 The death of his second wife, first lady Eva Perón, in July 1952 had diminished his popular appeal and party support.